 1. Persian Course at Delhi University

 There are two types of Persian language courses at Delhi University.

 One is at the Department of Persian through Arts Faculty of DU, and the second option is either St.Stephen’s or Zakir Husain College.

 (i) Zakir Husain Delhi College, Ajmeri Gate, Delhi

 The total number of seats is 18.
-In MA in Persian, the course also covered Modern Persian Literature, Classical Persian Literature, and Indo-Persian Literature, etc.
+The MA in Persian also covers Modern Persian literature, classical Persian literature, Indo-Persian literature, etc.